Tyco profit beats, break-up on track for September

 The proposed break-up of the company into three businesses is on track for the end of September, Tyco said.

-ADT and Tyco Fire and Security will be stand-alone companies and will hold an investor day on September 18.
+ADT and Tyco Fire and Security will be stand-alone companies.
 Tyco has already agreed to merge its flow control business with Pentair Inc (PNR.N), a deal that would double Pentair's size and make it the largest player in its sector.

+Tyco will provide its fourth-quarter outlook on its conference call.
 Order growth slowed from the prior quarter but was above last year's pace.
-Tyco did not provide a quarterly earnings forecast for its fiscal fourth quarter, citing the break-up, but said its full-year results look on track to exceed its most recent forecast of $3.65 a share, which is 2 cents below current Wall Street estimates.

-Separately, engineering company Harsco (HSC.N) said Tuesday its new Chief Executive will come over from Tyco.
-Patrick Decker, who has led Tyco's $3.6 billion valves and controls business for five years, will join Harsco on September 10.

-(Reporting by Nick Zieminski in New York; Editing by Lisa Von Ahn, Gerald E. McCormick and Sofina Mirza-Reid)
+(Reporting by Nick Zieminski in New York; Editing by Lisa Von Ahn and Gerald E. McCormick)